Differential/meteor-mobile-cookbook/Android/Building.md

 ## Setup mobile-config.js

-Insure you have a `buildNumber` property added to your `App.info` settings inside your `mobile-config.js` file.
+Ensure you have a `buildNumber` property added to your `App.info` settings inside your `mobile-config.js` file.
 For iOS, this can be created on the fly in XCode, but for Android APK's, it needs to be set here.

 ```
 // inside mobile-config.js